-Biomarkers Journal is best open access journal and publish the manuscripts after thorough peer review.
+Biomarkers Journal is an open access journal and publish the manuscripts after thorough peer review.
 Biomarkers are referred to measurable indicator of some biologic condition or severity of disease state.
 They are useful in a number of ways, including measuring the progress of disease, evaluating the most effective therapeutic regimens.
 They are divided into different types based on their characteristics, known as Imaging biomarkers, Diagnostic biomarkers, Molecular biomarkers etc. Some of them are also used in pharma industry as to know the drug optimization in drug development.
 This journal seeks high quality of journals related to biomarkers and their usage in different fields.

 Open access journal is an innovative platform, in which all articles are published online with rapid review process and anyone in the global can access it with free of charge.

 The main aim of this journal is to create the scientific environment on biomarkers to authors, readers and upcoming scientists to share their views.
 Provide the platform for anyone in global to get to know the latest updates on biomarkers research and as well where these can be used.